gatsbyjs/gatsby/docs/tutorial/part-two/index.md

 ## Installing your first Gatsby plugin

-Let's start by creating a new site.
+Start by creating a new site.
 At this point it probably makes sense to close the terminal windows you used to build tutorial-part-one so that you don't accidentally start building tutorial-part-two in the wrong place.
 If you don't close tutorial-part-one prior to building tutorial-part-two, you will see that tutorial-part-two appears at localhost:8001 instead of localhost:8000.

 Just like in part one, open a new terminal window and run the following commands to create a new Gatsby site in a directory called `tutorial-part-two`.
 Then, change to this new directory: